-- Integrated exams occur three times in each Block in years 1 and 2. - FMP and PCC course questions are not included on the integrated exams except where they are consistent with discipline content in other courses.
-All other courses, including OMM and Clinical Skills, may have questions on integrated exams. - Quizzes are administered each Friday morning in the Case Presentation sessions of the curriculum.
-These will be a maximum of 10 questions, and interdisciplinary when possible - Quizzes may be administered at other times as determined by respective faculty; however, the total percentage value of quizzes towards the total grade must not exceed the maximum identified above. - Quizzes can only be administered by using the Audience Response System (ARS) or through Blackboard quizzes.
-Laboratory practical exams typically are separate from integrated exams; however, often content may be similar on both. - Course grades are determined based on total points and the percentage of total points earned. - Each Course Director, in consultation with other faculty, propose to the Dean's Council a grading plan for her/his course.
+- Integrated exams occur three times in each Block in years 1 and 2. - FMP, PCC, OMM and Clinical Skills course questions are not included on the integrated exams except where they are consistent with discipline content in other courses.
+All other courses may have questions on integrated exams.
+OMM and Clinical Skills may have separate didactic exams, as well as their Practical and Lab exams, as required. - Quizzes are administered each Friday morning of the MS-1 and MS-2 curriculum.
+These are integrated and include questions from multiple lectures given in the previous week.
+Quizzes may be administered at other times as determined by respective faculty; however, the total percentage value of quizzes towards the total grade must not exceed the maximum identified above. - Course grades are typically determined based on percentage or total points, and the percentage of total points earned. - Each Course Director, in consultation with other faculty, propose to the Dean's Council a grading plan for her/his course.
 This must be submitted no later than one month prior to the start of the course. - The Dean's Council reviews each submitted grading proposal to ensure it is consistent with the CUSOM Grading Policy.
-The Course Director, in turn, is advised if the proposed grading plan is appropriate, or if changes need to be made.

-- Grades are defined by the course-grading plan approved prior to start of the course.
+The Course Director, in turn, is advised if the proposed grading plan is appropriate, or if changes need to be made. - Grades are defined by the course-grading plan approved prior to start of the course.
 As such, bonus points are not permitted. - In rare instances, there may be exceptions to the established Grading Policy, which require justification for deviation from the original plan; however, every attempt is made to ensure the policy stated to the students at the start of the course is the policy by which they will receive their course grades.
 The Dean authorizes any exception to the Grading Policy upon recommendation from the Dean's Council.